Sorry, you need to enable JavaScript to visit this website.

 • RPED resolved or improved to Grade 1 levels in 76% of patients who required dosage modification for RPED

-Perform a comprehensive ophthalmological examination including OCT prior to initiation of PEMAZYRE and every 2 months for the first 6 months and every 3 months thereafter during treatment.
+Perform a comprehensive ophthalmological examination, including OCT, prior to initiation of PEMAZYRE, every 2 months for the first 6 months of treatment, and every 3 months thereafter during treatment.
 For onset of visual symptoms, refer patients for ophthalmologic evaluation urgently, with follow-up every 3 weeks until resolution or discontinuation of PEMAZYRE.

 Modify the dose or permanently discontinue PEMAZYRE as recommended.